Georgian Bed and Breakfast Opulence in the City of Winchester

 PENNY FARTHING HOUSE - is an imposing Georgian House with a very interesting past which is now converted into four high quality apartments.
 Number 2, the ground floor makes an ideal venue for your stay in Winchester.
 The city centre is just a short walk from the apartment with so many special buildings to see including of course - Winchester Cathedral.
 Plus plenty of shops should you feel the urge to spend.
+Penny Farthing House has a ONE NIGHT Minimum stay policy, but we assure you that there is more than enough of interest in Winchester to occupy your time with us should you wish to stay longer.

 The very large guest room with en-suite is a joy to stay in.
 With its fine architectural interior, high ceilings, plaster cornice and fine chandeliers you almost feel like a Georgian Lord and Lady come to stay.
 Without any stairs and a private entrance to the room guests can come and go as they please.
 Plus parking is available just feet from the entrance door and it can be booked in advance.
 Breakfast is served in the adjacent room.